-In addition to the PA Program's Health Care Clearance process above, Pace University has its own immunization requirements which students must meet.
+In addition to the PA program's Health Care Clearance process above, Pace University has its own immunization requirements which students must meet.
 All students must log in to their Pace Patient Portal and submit their immunization.
 With this patient portal, the University Health Care (UHC) can access your medical information when you are not feeling well and need to see a health care provider on campus or through telehealth and telemental health.
 UHC may also assist you with the immunization requirements and clinical clearance forms, which must also be up to date before and during the clinical year.
 Schedule online or call ahead for an appointment.
-You can access the patient portal at www.pace.edu/patientportal.
-See detailed instructions at https://www.pace.edu/student-accounts/immunization-compliance.
+You can login on the patient portal and see detailed instructions on the Immunization Compliance page.